 1991 Student Show, Photographic Resource Center (Boston, MA)

-Metropolitan Museum of Art, Thomas J. Watson Library (Camp America book)
+Metropolitan Museum of Art, Thomas J. Watson Library (WCA book)

 2017 Harpo Foundation Visual Artist Grant

 2017 Paris Photo-Aperture First PhotoBook Award, Shortlist

 2017 Les Rencontres de la Photographie d'Arles Photo-Text Book Award, Shortlist